-In a nutshell, a CMS makes managing a website super easy for individuals of all technical levels – from IT gurus to total technophobes.
+In summary, a CMS makes managing a website super easy for individuals of all technical levels, from IT gurus to total technophobes.

 Benefits of a CMS